aduffy70/LabNotes/_posts/2019/2019-04-18-Crepidomanes-intricatum-GBS-reanalysis.md

 # Things to do differently

   * Closely inspect the ipyrad output at step 2 to ensure I am getting rid of all the Illumina adapter sequence.
+    - There was still ~0.5% of reads with adapter sequence so I dropped the second cutsite from the params file.
+Also extended the minimum sequence length to 41 (a 35bp sequence with both cutsites would only really be 25bp of meaningful sequence.
+Now it is at least 31).
   * Only run things as diploid--don't complicate things with haploid runs.
-  * Use the variable loci/parsimony informative loci method of identifying the optimal clustering level and pick a value that I is less likely to overcluster.
+  * Use the variable loci/parsimony informative loci method of identifying the optimal clustering level and pick a value that is less likely to overcluster.
   * After I identify the non-Crepidomanes samples, don't remove them by just deleting them from the ustr file.
 Actually go back and rerun ipyrad step 7 with them removed.
 I'll likely pick up loci that weren't present in the all-samples data and some of those loci might be important for resolving relationships within the Crepidomanes samples.
 The way I did it before biased for loci useful for resolving between species, but those loci might not be good for within-species relationships.
 Maybe even consider going back and reclustering--the optimal clustering level for within-species samples might be different (probably higher?).
   * Save disk space and time by only producing the output formats I need: ustr, str, and full locus phy.
   * Rather comparing analysis results at 33, 50, and 66% minimum coverage, consider just using 50 and removing samples with less than 50% of loci?
 If we can drop some of the samples that are likely waffling around due to low genetic signal BEFORE running Structure and building trees, it might make those results cleaner.